The challenge – massive growth

 BTG’s abilities, via an innovative architecture design meant that Hirepool could integrate any acquisition into their IT framework.
 Fast forward to end 2012 and both Hirepool NZ and Onsite in Australia (a subsequent BTG client) are thriving businesses with solid measurable scalability.

 “What was key is that we designed an architecture that we could cookie cutter out.
-Where they could acquire an existing branch or start a new branch and we could roll out the branch really quickly, and within a day we could turn up and install the IT systems”, says Tim Figgins, Auckland Regional Manager, BTG.
+Where they could acquire an existing branch or start a new branch and we could roll out the branch really quickly, and within a day we could turn up and install the IT systems” – Tim Figgins, Chief Technology Officer, BTG.

 “For a few years now I’ve told Tim to regard himself as if he was Head of Hirepool’s IT department, and we have a scheduled meeting once a month”, says Gordon.
 “I read on IT and understand where things are heading in general terms, but I am relying on BTG to tell me that we need to be moving away from and heading towards, or that we need another server.
 And that is being delivered”.